Critical Recruiting And Hiring Criteria

 - The people currently successful in the position

-- An industrial database made available to employers by CRI
+- An aggregated industry database available to clients of CRI

 - The job description itself